AlainParadis/HEAL610/lit-review.md

 #### Importance to Employers

 Employers play a crucial role in WIL initiatives, benefiting from several advantages.
 WIL serves as a pipeline for recruiting skilled graduates who are familiar with industry practices and expectations.
 It is a useful talent scouting opportunity for employers, forging new connections with up-and-coming graduates {% cite usher_why_2020 %}.
 Employers report reduced recruitment costs and risks when hiring graduates who have participated in WIL.
 Students bring fresh perspectives, innovative ideas and cutting-edge knowledge to the workplace, contributing to organizational growth and problem-solving.
 Collaborating with educational institutions fosters long-term relationships that support workforce development {% cite bilgin_impact_2024 %}, {% cite chatoor_working_2023 %},
-{% cite doolan_benefits_2019 %}, {% cite freudenberg_its_2008 %}, {% cite mcrae_work-integrated_2018 %}, {% cite stirling_practical_2024 %}
+{% cite doolan_benefits_2019 %}, {% cite freudenberg_its_2008 %}, {% cite mcrae_work-integrated_2018 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite stirling_practical_2024 %}

 #### Importance to the College

+Embedding WIL pays dividends to faculty as it does for the institution as a whole.
+For Algonquin College, incorporating meaningful experiential learning opportunities keeps students engaged academically, reducing dropout rates {% cite billett_realising_2009 %} {% cite parker_differential_2016 %}.
+WIL also attracts prospective students.
+A robust WIL program positions the institution as a leader in experiential education, attracting prospective students and industry partners alike {% cite sachs_2017_2017 %}, {% cite stirling_practical_2024 %}.
+Embedded WIL supports the college’s commitment to preparing graduates for the workforce while fulfilling its mandate under the Ontario Colleges of Applied Arts and Technology Act {% cite canlii_ontario_2017 %}.
+It is a vehicle for facilitating strong partnerships with industry which lead to better engagement and retention rates {% cite ferns_driving_2016 %}, {% cite patrick_wil_2008 %}.

 -   {% cite abeysekera_issues_2006 %}: Benefits to faculty
--   Incorporating meaningful experiential learning opportunities keeps students engaged academically, reducing dropout rates {% cite mabungela_accelerating_2024 %}.
--   A robust WIL program positions Algonquin College as a leader in experiential education, attracting prospective students and industry partners alike {% cite sachs_2017_2017 %}, {% cite stirling_practical_2024 %}.
--   Embedding WIL supports the college’s commitment to preparing graduates for the workforce while fulfilling its mandate under the Ontario Colleges of Applied Arts and Technology Act {% cite canlii_ontario_2017 %}.
--   Faculty currency and network building {% cite ferns_driving_2016 %}, {% cite patrick_wil_2008 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite vailasseri_embedding_2021 %}
--    WIL attracts prospective students.
-It is a vehicle for facilitating strong partnerships with industry which lead to better engagement and retention rates {% cite ferns_driving_2016 %}, {% cite patrick_wil_2008 %}.
--   Faculty members also benefit from embedding WIL in the curriculum.
+Faculty members also benefit from embedding WIL in the curriculum, principally by enhancing their currency.
 Engaging with industry partners ensures curriculum remains aligned with current professional practices and trends.
 Partnering with employers also provides faculty with insights into workplace demands, enabling them to design more consequential learning experiences in the classroom.
-Faculty gain opportunities to expand their networks and stay connected to industry developments, enhancing their teaching effectiveness {% cite stirling_practical_2024 %}.
+Faculty gain opportunities to expand their networks and stay connected to industry developments, enhancing their teaching effectiveness {% cite ferns_driving_2016 %}, {% cite patrick_wil_2008 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite stirling_practical_2024 %}, {% cite vailasseri_embedding_2021 %}.

 ### Why Embedding WIL is a Good Thing